 Magnesium plays a key role in hundreds of cellular processes, from metabolizing food into energy and absorbing calcium to maintaining a strong immune system and keeping your heart, muscles, and nerves functioning properly.

-Leo Galland, Integrative Medicine, answeredMagnesium relaxes muscles and is anti-inflammatory.
+Leo Galland, MD, Integrative Medicine, answeredMagnesium relaxes muscles and is anti-inflammatory.
 This mineral also has a laxative effective, so it can help relieve constipation.
 Magnesium has also been found to have a protective effect against stress.
 Take 200 to 300 milligrams per day of the mineral magnesium (unless you have kidney problems or you're prone to diarrhea).